genjax-dev/genjax-chi/docs/library/inference/vi.md

 **Variational inference** ([Blei et al, 2016](https://arxiv.org/abs/1601.00670)) is an approximate inference technique where the problem of computing the posterior distribution $P'$ is transformed into an optimization problem.
 The idea is to find a distribution $Q$ that is close to the true posterior $P'$ by minimizing the Kullback-Leibler (KL) divergence between the two distributions.

 GenJAX provides automation for this process by exposing unbiased gradient automation based on the stack shown in **Fig. 1**.
-At a high level, the stack illustrates that `genjax.inference.vi` utilizes implementations of generative interfaces like $\textbf{sim}\{ \cdot \}$ and $\textbf{density}\{ \cdot \}$ in the source language of a differentiable probabilistic language called ADEV.
-ADEV is a new extension to automatic differentiation which adds supports for _expectations_ - so when we provide implementations inside ADEV's language, we gain the ability to automatically derive unbiased gradient estimators for expected value objectives.
+At a high level, the stack illustrates that `genjax.inference.vi` utilizes implementations of generative interfaces like $\textbf{sim}\{ \cdot \}$ and $\textbf{density}\{ \cdot \}$ [in the source language of a differentiable probabilistic language called ADEV](../adev.md).

+ADEV is a new extension to automatic differentiation which adds supports for _expectations_ - so when we provide implementations using ADEV's language, we gain the ability to automatically derive unbiased gradient estimators for expected value objectives.

 ## Code example

-Now, those are the details - here's a code pattern:
+Here's a small example using the library loss `genjax.vi.ELBO`:

 ```python exec="yes" source="tabbed-left" session="ex-vi"
 import jax